 Besides, learning a foreign language is important for a gifted child, since he develops his ability to "learn" when facing this new knowledge to acquire.

-Sport and music are also lessons given in English on a daily basis.
+Sport is also given in English and in French on a daily basis.
 We adopt an interactive learning system which uses daily life situations.